SiniKraft/YoutubeDownloader/README.md

 ### Others :
 Download the [main source zip](https://sinikraft.github.io/website/magic/dllatest?repo_link=https://api.github.com/repos/SiniKraft/YoutubeDownloader/releases/latest)
 Extract it and try to run qtapp.py
-You'll need to install PySide2, qt-material and pytube.
+You'll need to install PySide2, qt-material and pytube (and ffmpeg for merging).
 Should work on python 3.6 +
 ### Extensions ?
 Currently, only Windows browsers are supported.